Website for Pigna Library

 shareholders other library administrators not agreeing.

 One of those things was an online book catalogue.
 When I was in Sanremo, I went to the library and nudged Freddy to give me the book catalogue.
-Once I got it, I talked to a friend of mine, Ilya Sidorchik, a master of library catalogue and database projects.
+Once I received it, I talked to a friend of mine, Ilya Sidorchik, a master of library catalogue and database projects.
 It became his term paper (project).

 Work started immediately.
 Ilya became the art director.